fern-demo/akamai-config/fern/markdown-content/v1/Development/developer-tools/dev-environment-tutorial.md

 ---
 Follow the steps in this detailed tutorial to learn how to create, test, and deploy your EdgeWorkers.

 In this tutorial we'll use a secure Ion delivery property named `we.makeedgeworkerscoding.fun`.
 It includes a rule matching the URL path `/getpremium`.
 If the rule matches inbound traffic, then the EdgeWorkers code bundle for "WeMakeEdgeWorkersCodingFun - Premium Check" (EdgeWorker ID: 3686) is enabled.
-We can then confirm that we successfully migrated the "Go Premium" logic from the origin to the {{COMPANY_NICKNAME}} Edge.
+We can then confirm that we successfully migrated the "Go Premium" logic from the origin to the <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Edge.

 > 👍 The `we.makeedgeworkerscoding.fun` property is for example purposes only.
 If you'd like to use this tutorial as a hands on exercise you'll need to create your own property.

 # Prerequisites

-Please work with your {{COMPANY_NICKNAME}} administrator to help complete these prerequisite tasks:
+Please work with your <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> administrator to help complete these prerequisite tasks:

 - Ensure you have entitlement to EdgeWorkers on your contract and if necessary, [add EdgeWorkers to your contract](add-edgeworkers-to-contract.md).

-- Provision credentials for {{COMPANY_NICKNAME}}'s APIs with access to Property Manager (PAPI), {{COMPANY_NICKNAME}} Sandbox, and EdgeWorkers.
-Follow the instructions in [Get Started with APIs](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) to create credentials that allow you to interact with {{COMPANY_NICKNAME}} APIs and CLIs.
+- Provision credentials for <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" />'s APIs with access to Property Manager (PAPI), <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> Sandbox, and EdgeWorkers.
+Follow the instructions in [Get Started with APIs](https://techdocs.akamai.com/developer/docs/set-up-authentication-credentials) to create credentials that allow you to interact with <Markdown src="../../../snippets/COMPANY_NICKNAME.mdx" /> APIs and CLIs.

 - Install the [Akamai CLI for EdgeWorkers](https://github.com/akamai/cli-edgeworkers) and [Sandbox CLI](akamai-cli.md#sandbox-cli) packages into your local development environment.